ManuYuzu/The-Roost-Backend/README.md

 ## **Usage**

-We're still working on The Roast · Coffee Shop.
+We're still working on The Roost · Coffee Shop.
 Meanwhile, you can [check our progress](https://github.com/paolaski/The-Roost-Frontend/projects/1) (kanban board).

 <small><p align="right">(<a href="#top">back to top</a>)</p></small>